5yn1x08/Ultron-AI/README.md

 # Ultron AI

 Ultron AI is a Python-based project inspired by the fictional character Ultron from the Marvel Comics universe.
 It aims to simulate a conversational interaction with an AI assistant.
+Its a base model for AI.

 ## Features